TIMMAYTHETOOLMANN/JLAW/ANTHROPIC_DIRECT_API_SUCCESS.md

 ### Issue: OpenAI Key Invalid

 The primary OpenAI key in .env is showing 401 error.
-You have a working key: `sk-proj-ozCdanX70ppD...`
+Ensure a valid key is configured.

 Make sure this is set as `OPENAI_API_KEY` in your `.env` file.
+Run `python setup_keys.py` to configure your API keys.

 ---